Casta-mere/Casta-mere/README.md

 ## Hi there 👋, I'm Castamere

 - 🖥️ Visit [castamerego.com](https://castamerego.com) for my website and blogs
-- 🔭 I’m currently working as full stack developer in netwrok security industry
+- 🔭 I’m currently working as full stack developer in network security industry
 - 🌱 I’m currently learning Openstack, Kubernetes, and other cloud technologies
 - 💬 Ask me about docusaurus & python
 - 📚 I like A Song of Ice & Fire